Use of graphics

 <IMG> tag.
 This attribute is useful for two reasons:

-Information from this attribute helps the image robot that indexes pictures for Yandex.Images.
+Information from this attribute helps the robot that indexes images for Yandex.Images.
 If the

-ALTattribute is specified, it makes easier for the search engine to understand what this picture is.
+ALTtext is specified, it is easier for the search engine to understand what the image is.

-If the images illustrate some text, place them as close as possible to the appropriate part of the text.
-If this is impossible for some reason, accompany images with captions located in close proximity to the images.
+If pictures illustrate the text, try to place them as close as possible to the part of the text they illustrate.
+If this isn't possible, add captions next to the picture.

-If a text contains a link to a picture, the text of this link must also be informative (i.e. not
+If there is a link to the image in the text, the text must also be meaningful (for example, not